All are welcome to become well-dressers

 Last year, 60 wells were dressed for up to 10 days by around, altogether, 200 adults and 650 children.
 It’s a marvellous testament to the Dressers’ love of Malvern and its precious spring water.
 They freely and happily give large amounts of time, flowers and materials, and with considerable skill, create the most glorious features for all to admire.
 It is now a ‘whole town’ celebration, attracting visitors from far and wide.

-If you’d like to dress a well yourself, and / or as part of a team, or want to find out more, please contact us
+If you’d like to dress a well yourself, and / or as part of a team, or want to find out more, please fill in the form below.

 View the Well-dressing archive